arranf/ChazzBeyond/README.md

 # ChazzBeyond

 A simple browser extension for rolling dice using DnD Beyond and sharing the results via Discord.
+It also shares spells and actions to Discord.

 ```sh
 yarn build